Ephrata, Pennsylvania: Utilities

-The Borough of Ephrata Electric Division provides electricity to most of Ephrata with PPL Corporation providing electricity to part of the borough.
+The Borough of Ephrata Electric Division provides electricity to most of Ephrata, with Allentown-based PPL Corporation providing electricity to part of it.
 The Borough of Ephrata Electric Division dates back to 1902, when the borough purchased it from the Lancaster Valley Electric Company for $7,000.
 The borough operated a small generating plant on South State Street before the Ephrata Borough Electric Plant was built on Church Avenue in 1924.

-The electric plant operated until 1965 when increased demand for electricity led the borough to purchase power from outside sources.
+The electric plant operated until 1965, when increased demand for electricity led the borough to purchase power from outside sources.
 The Borough of Ephrata Electric Division provides 140 million kilowatt-hours of electricity annually and has $18.6 million in sales.
 The Ephrata Area Joint Authority (EAJA) provides water to Ephrata along with Ephrata Township and Clay Township, serving 8,222 customers.
 The agency provides 700 million gallons of water annually, with water coming from the Cocalico Creek and groundwater wells.
 The EAJA operates a filtration treatment plant and has three wells and four storage tanks to store water.
-Trash and recycling collection in Ephrata is provided by the borough through a contract with Eagle Disposal or residents may choose to have a contract with another trash hauler.
+Trash and recycling collection in Ephrata is provided by the borough through a contract with Goods Disposal.
 Natural gas service in Ephrata is provided by UGI Utilities.

 Health care

 WellSpan Health operates the WellSpan Ephrata Community Hospital in Ephrata, which serves the borough and surrounding areas in northern Lancaster County.
-The hospital has 133 acute care beds and 8 acute rehabilitation beds and offers an emergency room, a cancer center, and a maternity unit among other inpatient and outpatient services.
+The hospital has 133 acute care beds and eight acute rehabilitation beds and offers an emergency room, a cancer center, and a maternity unit, among other inpatient and outpatient services.